devATdbsutdio/dattabaumstudio.com/README.md

 When editing any of these care must be taken to ensure that the content is valid HTML/JavaScript.

       Share which parts of the contents are located where, specifically "text contents"?
-      For example: "Here are the policy texts...", "here are the main page texts ...",  etc.
+      For example: "here are the main page texts ...",  etc.
       Can you show where are the assets (where they are pulled from, for example)?
-      For example: "Images here here ...", "video are here ...", "some other things are here ... " etc.
+      For example: "Images locally are here ...", "video are here ...", "some other things are here ... " etc.
       What specific care should be taken? for example: "Do not leave white space ..."

 ## 🔌 What's connected to what ... 🧐 ??